samueltumewu/coding-test-2024/BalancedBracket/Readme.md

 # Balanced Bracket Code Solution
 ## Time Complexity is O(n)
 this code has the lowest *time complexity* because it only use 1 **for-loops**.
-it means that it will produced in a linear basis depends on the number of character in the input field.
+In other words, this code will produced a linear time complexity depends on the number of character in the input field.